Grant County profile

 Payroll employment

-• Professional and business services decreased 80 jobs from December 2023 to December 2024 and decreased 230 jobs from November 2024.
+• Professional and business services increased 200 jobs from February 2025 to February 2025 and increased 20 jobs from January 2025.

 Nonfarm employment estimates, not seasonally adjusted, Grant County